Darwin James Kunane Barney

 - Debut August 12, 2010

-In his MLB debut on August 12, 2010, Barney was a defensive substitute for Blake DeWitt at second base in the 9th inning and had one put-out.
+In his MLB debut on August 12, 2010, Barney was a defensive substitute for Blake DeWitt at second base in the 9th inning and had one putout.
 The next day, the former OSU star started at second base and hit 7th.
-He flew out his first two at-bats against Jake Westbrook, grounded out against Westbrook and grounded out versus Ryan Franklin to end his day.
-He ended his first season hitting .241 in 30 games.
-Still considered a rookie in 2011, he beat out the struggling DeWitt for the Cubs' starting second baseman's job and had a great first month, hitting .326 with 4 doubles and 14 RBI.
-That performance led to his being named the National League's Rookie of the Month.
-His season ran into a setback a few weeks later when he was placed on the disabled list on June 15th with a sprained left knee, injured while sliding in a game against the Milwaukee Brewers two days earlier.
-He returned to action on June 29th a nd reclaimed his starting spot.
-On August 14th, he made highlight reels all over the country with a spectacular, back-to-the-plate, over-the-shoulder diving catch in short right field that robbed Dan Uggla of the Atlanta Braves of a sure hit and in effect put an end to his 33-game hitting streak.
+He flew out his first two at bats against Jake Westbrook, grounded out in a third battle with Jake and grounded out against Ryan Franklin to end his day.
+He finished his first season hitting .241 in 30 games.
+Still a rookie in 2011, he beat out the struggling DeWitt for the Cubs' starting second baseman job and had a great first month, hitting .326 with 4 doubles and 14 RBI.
+That performance led to his being named National League Rookie of the Month.
+His season ran into a setback a few weeks later when he was placed on the disabled list on June 15 with a sprained left knee, injured while sliding in a game against the Milwaukee Brewers two days earlier.
+He returned to action on June 29 and reclaimed his starting spot.
+On August 14, he made highlight reels all over the country with a spectacular, back-to-the-plate, over-the-shoulder diving catch in short right field that robbed Dan Uggla of the Atlanta Braves of a sure hit and in effect put an end to his 33-game hitting streak.
 He played 143 games, hitting .276 with 2 homers and 43 RBI, scoring 66 runs.

 Barney had a tremendous defensive season for the Cubs in 2012.
-He committed an error at second base on April 17th, then did not make another one until September 28th, when he threw wildly to first base on a ground ball by Justin Upton of the Arizona Diamondbacks.
+He committed an error at second base on April 17, then did not make another one until September 28, when he threw wildly to first base on a ground ball by Justin Upton of the Arizona Diamondbacks.
 The 141 consecutive errorless games in one season shattered the National League record held by former Cub great Ryne Sandberg, and tied the major league mark set by Placido Polanco with the Detroit Tigers in 2007; alas, another clean inning would have given him the record outright.
 Not surprisingly, he won the NL Gold Glove Award at second base.
-Things weren't so great with the bat, though, as he hit .254 in 156 games, with little power and few walks.
-In 2013, his batting average fell to .208 in 141 games, with 25 doubles, 7 homers and 41 RBIs.
+Things were not so rosy with the bat, though, as he hit .254 in 156 games with little power and few walks.
+In 2013, his batting average fell to .208 in 141 games, with 25 doubles, 7 homers and 41 RBI.
 His OPS+ was only 56 as the Cubs lost over 100 games once again and finished in last place.
-Still he managed to keep his starting job at the beginning of the 2014 season, largely on the strength of his glove, of course.
-After 72 games, he was hitting .230 with 2 homers and 16 RBIs when the Cubs decided to let him go, as he was designated for assignment on July 22nd.
-Veteran utility player Emilio Bonifacio was to come off the disabled list and was slated to take over second base for the time being, with youngster Arismendy Alcantara also on the roster and top prospect Javier Baez likely to make his debut there before the end of the season.
-The abundance of players able to play at second left no role for Barney.
+Still, he managed to keep his starting job at the beginning of the 2014 season, largely on the strength of his glove.
+After 72 games, he was hitting .230 with 2 homers and 16 RBI when the Cubs decided to let him go, as he was designated for assignment on July 22.
+Veteran utility player Emilio Bonifacio was to come off the disabled list and was slated to take over second base for the time being, with youngster Arismendy Alcantara also on the roster and top prospect Javier Baez likely to make his debut before the end of the season.
+The abundance of players left no role for Barney.
 On July 28, he was sent to the Los Angeles Dodgers for future considerations.
 He hit .303 in 22 games for Los Angeles the rest of the way, but in only 33 at-bats.

 - NL Gold Glove Winner (2012)